 Cake and waffle cones are one of our Aldi staples.

 And waffle bowls are one of our Target snacks.

-Now see the chocolate ice cream recipe below!
+Now see the creamy ice cream recipe below!

 PEANUT BUTTER CHOCOLATE ICE CREAM DAIRY-FREE